AnezkaH/Labnotebook/Diary/2019 February.md

 This file contains daily entries for February 2019

+# 15th Friday February
+Supervisor hui #1 10am, Tony and Phil present.
+Agenda included review of 2018, overview of analyses to be completed in 2019, timeline for analyses and writing.

+Attended postgraduate writing day with Pete at the staff club.
+* organised hui with Jaye and Megan to discuss LIPE, wrote hui agenda
+* read papers realting to genome wide estimations

 # 14th Thursday February
 Attended the Postgraduate writing day with Pete at the staff club
 * wrote agenda for supervisor meeting tomorrow